 In 2011, UF Law showed high-profile sponsored speakers such as retired Justice Sandra Day O’Connor, premier conferences including the Ellen Bellet Gelberg Tax Policy Lecture and expanded its facilities with the Martin H. Levin Advocacy Center courtroom.

 2010 was a year full of exciting events that included a visit from Supreme Court Justice Clarence Thomas and the fifth Gator to serve as President of the American Bar Association, Stephen N. Zack (JD 71).
 Students learned the law and honed their skills through lectures, speakers and events.

 U.S. Supreme Court Associate Justice Clarence Thomas visited the Levin College of Law on Wednesday and Thursday, Feb.
-3-4.
+3 and 4.
 The focus of his visit was interacting with and meeting students, including a “conversation” as the Marshall Criser Distinguished Lecture on Feb.
 4, in the Marcia Whitney Schott Courtyard.